kozmoai/glent-deploy-aws/backstage-plugins/plugins/aws-apps/README.md

 <!--
-Copyright Wearekozmoai.com, Inc. or its affiliates.
+Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0
 -->
-# GLENT on AWS Frontend
+# OPA on AWS Frontend

-This is the frontend UI of the GLENT on AWS plugin.
+This is the frontend UI of the OPA on AWS plugin.
 An AWS Catalog Page and several entity cards are contributed to the UI from this plugin.

 - [Installation](#installation)
 - [Configuration](#configuration)